jsmolka/blog/content/posts/horizons/index.md

 > Afraid of heights so you don't believe<br>
 > You could ever be good enough<br>

-Filled with false pride, he is unwilling to learn and faces the hardest challenge immediately.
+Filled with false pride, he is unwilling to learn and immediately faces the hardest challenges without a proper foundation.
 He feels compelled to seek greatness but is simultaneously afraid of it, feeling inherently unworthy.

 > Head in the clouds<br>
 > Buried your feet in thе ground<br>
 > Telling yourself it's the world that holds you down<br>

-He is described as a dreamer with his _head in the clouds_, while simultaneously burring his _feet in the ground_.
-He blames failure on the world around him, but is responsible for it himself.
+He stands on the _highest peaks_ with his _head in the clouds_, while simultaneously burring his _feet in the ground_.
+He tells himself that the weight of the whole world is holding him back instead of recognizing that it is he himself.

 > But you've got your chin held high<br>
 > And your chest pumped up<br>